 Systems Live in State Spaces

-#proposition4 mentions
+#proposition5 mentions

 We should Use a parsimonious and productive ontology.

-The most radical interpretation of parsimony is to “infer just that fundamental structure and ontology that is required by the dynamical laws”North 2013, 188
+The most radical interpretation of parsimony is to “infer just that fundamental structure and ontology that is required by the dynamical laws”North 2013, 188 we postulate to describe reality.

 Our view that The world is a hierarchy of systems means we have a minimal Ontological Commitment to the existence of Systems that change over time.
 So the most parsimoniuos ontology for us is one that just infers what our mathematical description of Dynamical Systems requires.